valentina-b/ecosio-eco-friendly-cosmetics/TESTING.md

 **Search functionality**
 * search for a relevant keyword (such as soap, shampoo, conditioner, etc.) of your choice to see if the search results are rendered properly on the page and the site structure is intact
-* search for an irrelevant keyword (such as couch, bedsheets, hamburger, etc. ) of your choice to see if the page is rendered properly and the site structure is intact
+* search for an irrelevant keyword (such as couch, bedsheets, hamburger, etc. ) of your choice to see if the page without results is rendered properly and the site structure is intact
 * try to type an input longer than 50 characters to see if the search bar limits your input
 * search for the longest input you can type and see if the page is rendered properly and the site structure is intact
 * search by submitting an empty input to see if you get redirected to the webshop with a toast message that nothing was submitted
 * try to manipulate the link in the browser by adding more than 50 characters at the end of and pressing enter key to see if the search results are rendered properly on the page and the site structure is intact

 **Breadcrumbs**
-* click on the 'Shop' link in the navbar and check if you see the breadcrumbs in the top left corner of the page you've landed on
+* click on the 'Shop' link in the navbar and check if you see the breadcrumbs in the top left corner of the webshop
-* click on the filters to see if the breadcrumbs and product count changes accordingly
+* click on the filters to see if the breadcrumbs and product count change accordingly
 * click on a product card to see if the breadcrumbs on the product page contain that products category and name
 * try adding more products to the cart and visit the cart page to see if the breadcrumbs change to 'Shopping Cart'
 * click on the 'Checkout' button to see if you reach the 'Checkout' page and breadcrumbs render properly
 * do a test order to see if you reach 'Order Confirmation' page and breadcrumbs render properly
-* go to your profile by clicking on 'My Account' link in the navbar and check if you see the breadcrumbs in the top left corner of the page you've landed on
+* go to your profile by clicking on 'My Account' link in the navbar and check if you see the breadcrumbs in the top left corner of the page
 * click on 'Order History' button to see if the breadcrumbs change accordingly
 * go back or click on the 'My Profile' breadcrumb to go back to your account page
 * click on 'Check Loyalty Status' button to see if the breadcrumbs change accordingly